animatlabs/animatlabs.github.io/_drafts/2027-01-18-native-aot-dotnet.md

 ---
 title: "Native AOT in .NET: Faster Startup, Smaller Binaries"
 excerpt: >-
-  "Ahead-of-time compilation for .NET - here's when it makes sense and what you lose."
+  "Ahead-of-time compilation for .NET - when it makes sense and what you lose."
 categories:
   - Technical
   - .NET